 The Committee assists the Board in fulfilling its responsibility to ensure that the Group's financial systems provide accurate and up-to-date information on its financial position, and supports the Board in its consideration as to whether the Group's published financial statements are fair, balanced and understandable.
-Key responsibilities of the Committee are to monitor the integrity of the financial statements and results announcements of the Group and review significant financial reporting issues and judgements.
-The Committee also reviews the adequacy and effectiveness of the Group's internal controls and risk management systems, and the internal audit function.
+Key responsibilities of the Committee are to monitor the integrity of the financial statements and results announcements of the Group's internal controls and risk management systems, and the internal audit function.
 The Committee has a number of responsibilities in relation to the Group's external auditors, including their appointment and removal, assessing their independence and the monitoring of non-audit services.
-Detailed responsibilities are set out in the Committee's terms of reference, a copy of which can be found in the Governance section of the Company's website (www.croda.com)
+Detailed responsibilities are set out in the Governance section of the Company's website (www.croda.com)